Alaska Fuel Sales and Distribution

 - Step 5: Transportation/Distribution to Villages

-Fuel is transported by small shallow draft tugs and barges to community tanks and tank farms.
-The majority of villages do not have docks and to make the delivery the fuel barges must be grounded on the beach.
-Sometimes villages do not have fuel headers at the beach and a truck must be used to transport the fuel from the barge to the communities’ tanks.
+Small, shallow draft tugs and barges transport the fuel to community tanks and tank farms.
+The majority of villages do not have docks, so fuel barges must be grounded on the beach to make deliveries.
+Sometimes, villages do not have fuel headers at the beach, so a truck is used to transport the fuel from the barge to the communities’ tanks.

 - Step 6: Sale